raffled/twitteRStorm/presentation/twitteRStorm.md

 - New information constantly coming in
 - Users who want speed and accuracy

+## The Storm Framework
+What makes up a storm framework?

+The **Topology** specifies:

+- Where data comes from
+- What gets down to each piece of data
+- Where results are stored

+Once a topology is running:

+- New data enters the topology as it arrives
+- The topology extracts relevant information
+- Applications or databases are updated

 ## Storm Topologies
 Storm frameworks are specified by "topologies" consisting of spouts and bolts.